iclighthouse/DRC_standards/DRC20/README.md

 ## Latest upgrade:

+2022-11-20: Add drc20_transferBatch() method; Modify the length of _data to a maximum of 2KB.

 2022-8-21: Use the "drc20_" prefix as the standard method name.

 2022-8-17: Method fee() replaces gas(); Upgraded examples.